 Elementary Education (K-6) Licensure - BA, BS

-St. Kate's prepares students for teaching licensure in three areas, including elementary (K-6), secondary and kindergarten through grade 12.
+St. Kate's prepares students for teaching licensure in four areas, including early childhood, elementary (K-6), secondary and kindergarten through grade 12.
 For students who are working toward a teaching license or who have already completed a teaching degree, St. Kate's offers two teaching endorsements: pre-primary (ages 3-PreK) and middle level (grades 5-8).

 For an education major, experience in the classroom is vital to success.
 Our education programs integrate practical courses with an emphasis on fieldwork.
 Teacher candidates will spend up to 50 hours gaining hands-on classroom experience each semester, beginning with the first class, Teachers as Leaders for a Changing Society.
 The degree culminates with a semester-long student teaching experience at cooperating schools in the metropolitan area.
 Teacher candidates participate in daily classroom activities and gain practical experience under the guidance of an elementary or secondary teacher and a University supervisor.
 Because our education programs incorporate more fieldwork than many other colleges, St. Kate's graduates will be better prepared for the classroom when they secure their first job as a teacher.

-St. Kate's education faculty, many of whom are experts in areas such as literacy and multicultural education, are highly qualified, dedicated professionals whose areas of expertise cover a spectrum of academic disciplines.
+St. Kate's education faculty are recognized for leadership and expertise in areas such as literacy, STEM integration and multicultural education.
+They are highly qualified, dedicated professionals whose areas of expertise cover a spectrum of academic disciplines.
 St. Kate's faculty pride themselves on developing personal teaching relationships with each student and giving them the one-to-one attention they need to succeed.

-St. Catherine's teaching program is approved by the Minnesota Board of Teaching.
-The program fulfills requirements for teacher certification or licensure in most states except those states requiring completion of a five-year program.
+St. Catherine's teaching program is approved by the Minnesota Professional Educator Licensing and Standards Board (PELSB).
+The program fulfills requirements for teacher certification or licensure in most states.

 To be eligible for consideration for admission to the teacher licensure programs, students must: